 Terbinafine is not suitable for people with a history of liver disease or lupus (where the immune system attacks healthy tissue).

 However, these side effects should improve as your body gets used to the medicine.
 Griseofulvin can cause birth defects, so it shouldn’t be taken during pregnancy, or if you intend to become pregnant soon after stopping treatment.
-Men shouldn’t father a child within six months of stopping treatment.
+Men shouldn’t father a child within 6 months of stopping treatment.
 Griseofulvin is also not suitable for women who are breastfeeding, and those with severe liver disease or lupus.
 Griseofulvin can interfere with both the combined contraceptive pill and the progestogen-only pill, so women need to use an alternative barrier form of contraception, such as a condom, while taking it.
 Griseofulvin may also affect your ability to drive and can enhance the effects of alcohol.

 Antifungal shampoo cannot cure scalp infections, but it can help to prevent the infection spreading and may speed up recovery.
 Antifungal shampoos, such as selenium sulphide and ketoconazole shampoo, are available from your pharmacist.
-Ideally, antifungal shampoo should be used twice a week during the first two weeks of treatment.
+Ideally, antifungal shampoo should be used twice a week during the first 2 weeks of treatment.
 There is no evidence that shaving a child’s head will reduce the risk of an infection or speed up recovery.

 Itraconazole is usually prescribed in the form of capsules for 7 or 15 days.
 It is not recommended for use in children, elderly people or those with severe liver disease.
 Side effects of itraconazole can include: